Short Story Reading Group

 The group is meeting fortnightly from 2pm - 2.40pm on Zoom during lockdown.

-If you are interested just come along or for more information contact the convenor, Lynne Willis, by phone (07946273270) or send a message by clicking on the pigeon 'send a message' link.
+If you are interested just come along or for more information contact the convenor, by sending a message by clicking on the pigeon 'send a message' link.

 Wheelchair access to all floors.
 Some parking meters in nearby roads but free parking very limited.
 Some blue badge bays (bookable in advance).
 Buses 70, 71, 73, 75, 76 and T2 go along Gloucester Road.
 Nearest stop is Nine Tree Hill then a 15 minute walk.